revel/revel/manual/concepts.md

 }
 </pre>

-Typically, nothing is written to the response until the **action** has returned a Result.
+Typically, nothing is written to the response until the **action** and all filters have returned.
 At that point, Revel writes response headers and cookies (e.g. setting the session cookie), and then invokes `Result.Apply` to write the actual response content.

-(The action may choose to write directly to the response, but this would be expected only in exceptional cases.
-In those cases, it would have to handle saving the Session and Flash data itself, for example)